Resident234/php.net/pages/www.php.net_features.connection-handling.php.md

 ```
 <?php
  ob_end_clean();
- header(&quot;Connection: close&quot;);
+ header("Connection: close");
  ignore_user_abort(); // optional
  ob_start();
  echo (&apos;Text the user will see&apos;);
  $size = ob_get_length();
- header(&quot;Content-Length: $size&quot;);
+ header("Content-Length: $size");
  ob_end_flush(); // Strange behaviour, will not work
- flush();&#xA0; &#xA0; &#xA0; &#xA0; &#xA0; &#xA0; // Unless both are called !
+ flush();            // Unless both are called !
  // Do processing here
  sleep(30);
  echo(&apos;Text user will never see&apos;);
 ?>
 ```

-Just spent 3 hours trying to figure this one out, hope it helps someone :)
+<br> <br>Just spent 3 hours trying to figure this one out, hope it helps someone :)<br><br>Tested in:<br>IE 7.5730.11<br>Mozilla Firefox 1.81

-Tested in:
-IE 7.5730.11
-Mozilla Firefox 1.81

 #

 I had a lot of problems getting a redirect to work, after which my script was intended to keep working in the background.
-The redirect to another page of my site simply would only work once the original page had finished processing.

-I finally found out what was wrong:
-The session only gets closed by PHP at the very end of the script, and since access to the session data is locked to prevent more than one page writing to it simultaneously, the new page cannot load until the original processing has finished.
+The redirect to another page of my site simply would only work once the original page had finished processing.<br><br>I finally found out what was wrong:<br>The session only gets closed by PHP at the very end of the script, and since access to the session data is locked to prevent more than one page writing to it simultaneously, the new page cannot load until the original processing has finished.<br><br>Solution:<br>Close the session manually when redirecting using session_write_close():<br><br>

-Solution:
-Close the session manually when redirecting using session_write_close():

 ```
 <?php
 ignore_user_abort(true);
 set_time_limit(0);

-$strURL = &quot;PUT YOUR REDIRCT HERE&quot;;
+$strURL = "PUT YOUR REDIRCT HERE";
-header(&quot;Location: $strURL&quot;, true);
+header("Location: $strURL", true);
-header(&quot;Connection: close&quot;, true);
+header("Connection: close", true);
-header(&quot;Content-Encoding: none\r\n&quot;);
+header("Content-Encoding: none\r\n");
-header(&quot;Content-Length: 0&quot;, true);
+header("Content-Length: 0", true);

 flush();
 ob_flush();